william-wtr92/instamint/docs/docker/README.md

 #### In Instamint project, we use Docker to containerize our applications.

-- In the **Instamint project**, we use Docker to containerise our applications.
+- In the **Instamint project**, we use Docker to containerize our applications.
 This allows us to run our applications in a consistent environment, whatever the host system.
 It's also easier to manage dependencies and isolate our applications from each other.